circle-chat/cc-be/README.md

 ### Connections
 ![Screen Shot 2020-06-04 at 2 43 35 PM](https://user-images.githubusercontent.com/56602822/83803363-06df4700-a672-11ea-95c5-c163fd47be7b.png)

-Connections are deleted automatically when a client disconnections but a fail safe is also in place that they delete after a set period of time as well.
+Connections are deleted automatically when a client disconnects but a fail safe is also in place that they delete after a set period of time as well.

 ---
 ## Learning Goals